AdaCore/gnatstudio/docs/users_guide/extending.rst

     :command:`-g`.
 The switch referenced by these attributes must be of type :file:`<check>` or :file:`<field>`.
 If it is part of a section, you must also specify the :file:`master-section` attribute.
-If the uses selects the check button of the this switch, GPS forces the selection of the check button for the slave switch.
+If the user selects the check button of the this switch, GPS forces the selection of the check button for the slave switch.
 Likewise, if user sets the field to any value, GPS sets the slave switch to that same value.